Charnwood Hills Race

 Woodhouse Eaves, United Kingdom • 1 Feb 2026

-The Charnwood Hills Race is a fell race organised by the Bowline Climbing Club and scheduled for 1 February 2026.
+The Charnwood Hills Race is a fell race held on 1 February 2026 under Fell Runners Association rules.
 The course is approximately 14.5 miles (about 23.4 km) and follows public footpaths and open country through Bradgate, Broombriggs and Beacon Hill Country Parks.
 The route includes rough underfoot conditions and involves over 1,200 feet of ascent.
-The event uses a permit and associated insurance from the Fell Runners Association and UK Athletics.

 Race information